europa-ee/europa-ee.github.io/content/post/2019-06-22-summer-of-pokémon.md

 Come join us catch, play and have a picture with your favourite Pokémon at the Europa School UK Summer Fete!

-Find us at the Tower Block on Saturyda, 29 of June 2019.
+Find us at the Tower Block on Saturday, 29 of June 2019.

 For more information, visit http://bit.ly/poke-fete